MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2](#tab/device)
-**HoloLens 2 (device only)** - HoloLens 2 offers the most comfortable and immersive mixed reality experience available — enhanced by the reliability, security, and scalability of cloud and AI services from Microsoft.

 ## 1. HoloLens 2 Getting started
 Learn about the [HoloLens 2 (device only) edition](https://www.microsoft.com/hololens/buy).
 You can choose to use these devices in a commercial environment for your business.
 These devices can be set up to be powerful for any developer or organization.